Konijeti Rosaiah: Political History

 He retired from active politics in August 2016, after completion of his term as Governor of Tamil Nadu.
 His political career lasted around 60 years.

 Honours

 Andhra University conferred Rosaiah with an honorary doctorate in 2007.

 Personal life

 He was married on 4 June 1950 to Smt Sivalakshmi.
 He has 3 sons and 1 daughter.
-His sons are KS Subba Rao and KSN Murthy and daughter is P Rama Devi.
-His socio-cultural activities include helping the under-privileged.
+His sons are K S Subba Rao and K S N Murthy and daughter is P Rama Devi.
+His socio-cultural activities included helping the under-privileged.
 He was also a good orator.
 He was also member of the spices board in the year 1998.
 His professions include agriculturist, trader and industrialist.

 Rosaiah died on 4 December 2021 at the age of 88 in Hyderabad, Telangana after a brief illness.
 The Government of Andhra Pradesh and the Government of Telangana observed a three-day state mourning as a mark of respect to him.
 He was cremated with full state honours at his farmhouse in Kompally on 5 December 2021.

+K. Rosaiah's statue was unveiled on the occasion of his 92nd birth anniversary at Lakdi ka pul, Hyderabad by All India Congress Committee (AICC) president Mallikarjun Kharge along with Chief Minister A. Revanth Reddy on 4 July 2025.